-In Achaemenid era, the golden age of metalworking, different methods of metalworking developed so greatly that influenced over next centuries and millenniums.
+In the Achaemenid era, the golden age of metalworking, different methods of metalworking developed so greatly that influence over the next centuries and millenniums.

 After Islam, Qalamzani was still prevalent in Persia.
-Unique bird and animal shaped vessels have survived during this period.
-Qalamzani was chiefly flourished in Seljuk and Safavid dynasties.
-One of the most special metalwork in Seljuk period was inlaying silver and red copper on brass and bronze.
+Unique bird and animal-shaped vessels have survived during this period.
+Qalamzani was chiefly flourished in the Seljuk and Safavid dynasties.
+One of the most special metalwork in the Seljuk period was inlaying silver and red copper on brass and bronze.

 During the Safavid period, one of the specific designs was the inscriptions of Shiite Imams’ names.
-Utensils made of copper and bronze as well as steel doors and windows for religious and sacred places were common in this era.
-The designs mostly included winged animals with lion heads, the plants and birds, the courtier parties and fights and hunting, dancers, musicians and musical instruments, engraved on the gold and silver.
-Safavid metalwork was produced so elaborately that gained the world reputation, and it was exported to different parts of the world at that time.
+Utensils made of copper and bronze, as well as steel doors and windows for religious and sacred places, were common in this era.
+The designs mostly included winged animals with lion heads, plants and birds, the courtier parties and fights and hunting, dancers, musicians, and musical instruments, engraved on gold and silver.
+Safavid metalwork was produced so elaborately that gained the world’s reputation, and it was exported to different parts of the world at that time.

 Though there are different methods for Qalamzani, all of them have the same process.

-To engrave, the craftsman covers the back side of the work with tar to prevent making much noise or puncture.
+To engrave, the craftsman covers the backside of the work with tar to prevent making much noise or puncture.
 Then, the favorite design is copied on the surface of the work.
 When the designs are engraved, the craftsman detaches the tar by heating, and then covers the grooves and the chiseled area with charcoal powder.
-The designs usually include the geometric, nature, human, animal shapes and miniature.
+The designs usually include geometric, natural, human, animal shapes, and miniature.
 After cleaning and polishing the black lines, the design appears on the surface of the work.

-Qalamzani is usually done on plates, trays, vases, etc. Different tools are used for Qalamzani such as various chisels, hammer, anvil, caliper, bending machine and so on.
+Qalamzani is usually done on plates, trays, vases, etc. Different tools are used for Qalamzani such as various chisels, hammers, anvil, calipers, bending machines, and so on.